 I began CRASH during a period when metal prices were sky rocketing and wondered if I could make jewellery from car metal and aluminium metal.

-What challenges, if any, have you faced along the way?
-Explain.
+What challenges, if any, did you face along the way?

 Tell us about the importance of upcycling and sustainability for you in both your work and personal life?

-It’s not very cool but I really like …
+It’s not very cool, but I really like … Playing Yahtzee.

 Have you ever had a ‘who’d have thought’ moment?

-You can find Oh Izhe on Facebook and Instagram and find her wares on Etsy.
+You can find CRASH Jewelry here, on Instagram and on Facebook.